YounesCheikh/termcolor/README.md

 + `setStyle()` : Usually the programer don't need to invoke this function, it will be invoked automatically by the other functions each time you change the style.

-+ `resetStyle()` : Reset all colors and decorations by default!, i segues to invoke this function at the end of your main to restore all as default.
++ `resetStyle()` : Reset all colors and decorations by default!, i suggest to invoke this function at the end of your main to restore all as default.

 ### Examples:
 ##### Red Background: